-Almost half (47%) of all people diagnosed with HIV in the UK are from Black, Asian and Minority ethnic community, and further 20% are not aware they have been infected.
+Almost half (47%) of all people diagnosed with HIV in the UK are from Black, Asian and Minority ethnic community.
+It is estimated 20% of the total diagnosed population are not aware of there hiv status are not aware they have been infected.
 With this statistic it is more than likely that someone in your congregation has HIV – and may not know it.

 Despite the challenges of living with HIV – it is better to know your status than not to know it.
 With early diagnosis proper support and care, people with HIV can and do lead healthy and full lives.